shirinadan/FIU-Tech-Internships-Shirina/README.md

 ## Need Help?

-If you encounter issues not covered here, check the [Troubleshooting Guide](07-troubleshooting.md) or contact the repository maintainer.
+If you encounter issues not covered here, contact the repository maintainer.